AndrewUsesGit/PayerTrackingExercise/README.md

         dotnet run PayerTracking.Api.csproj

-6. Stop the api at any time with Ctrl+C
+6. Stop the api at any time with Ctrl+C.

 ## Interacting with the API
 * Once the API is built and running, it will listen by default to port 7262